 But sleeping in the car isn’t for everyone.
 It might come easily for some kids, while others may have a harder time.
-If your child falls into the latter category, ahead, we’ll share a few tips and tricks for getting your kids to sleep on car rides.
+If your child falls into the latter category, here are a few tips and tricks to help get your child to sleep in the car.

 Don’t Forget the Teddy

 Any parent who has ever forgotten their child’s teddy will tell you that the first rule of parenting is “Don’t forget the teddy.”
 It’s a rookie mistake and likely to be one you won’t make twice.
 Whether it’s their favorite plush toy, a blanket, or the empty box they seem to be fond of at the moment, be sure to bring it with you.
 Without the “thing” that your child love’s the most in the world, there will be no sleep.